Audi Car Finance Refunds: Check If You’re Owed Compensation

 4. File a Formal Claim

-There are two things Audi can do upon receipt of your concern ot complaint.
+There are two things Audi can do upon receipt of your concern or complaint.
 One, offer a fair resolution, and two, do not respond at all.
-This is common for the cases in which they don’t see merit.
-However, if you don’t receive any response within a certain time frame, then the next step you can take is to file a formal complaint.
+This is common in cases in which they don’t see merit.
+But if you don't get a response in a reasonable period of time, then the next action you can take is to make a formal complaint.

 Here’s how to submit a formal claim: